This goes for all mined coins.

 Bitcoin (all mined coins) tries to mimic that most important property of gold, silver and copper, with the hashing difficulty algorithm self regulating to make the mining cost equal to the coin price less a reasonable profit.

-The essence is that due to the nature of sound money it is not more profitable than any other business, and to the degree that they can profit on it, it depends on violence.
-One way is to give them selves a privilege in the form of free electricity or zero tariff import of equipment, while other people have to pay the cost of energy plus maybe a tax on energy, and import tariffs.
+The essence is that due to the nature of sound money, it is not more profitable than any other business, and to the degree that they can profit on it, it depends on violence, making the operation itself value-destructive.
+One way is to give themselves a privilege in the form of free electricity or zero tariff import of equipment, while other people have to pay the cost of energy plus maybe a tax on energy, and import tariffs.
 It is just a way of stealing value from other people in the place of their reign.

 Therefore, state mining is neither a threat to bitcoin nor an advantage to bitcoin.
 It is just confusion on the part of the government people, plus the usual parasitic behavior you can expect from them.